json0007/Jondo.MVC.UI-Jquery/README.md

 # Jondo.MVC.UI-Jquery
-ui library for .net core using jquery
+ui library for .net mvc and with jquery